 B L A C K T H O R N

 O N S I T E

 & raw ingredients

 No ads.
 No shady data jacks.

 No interest in your bizniz.

-We don't personally view or utilise your data, apart from occasionally checking anonymous site view stats.
+We don't personally view, utilise or sell your data, apart from occasionally checking totally anonymous site view stats.
 We don't even know how to monetise that stuff, so don't worry.
 Everyone's privacy is important to us.

-Our platform is harvesting your info, though, as per the cookie warning.
-Look at their privacy page here so you can see what they're up to.
+Our platform is probably harvesting your data, though, via their cookies.
+Look at their privacy page so you can see what they're up to.